chenxy1996/NotesOfStudy/javaScript/ECMASCRIPT6/09-Classes.md

 This code overrides `Symbol.species` on `MyArray`, which inherits from `Array`.
 All of the inherited methods that return arrays will now use an instance of `Array` instead of `MyArray`.

-In general, you should use the `Symbol.species` property whenever you might want to use `this.constructor` in a class method.
-Doing so allows derived classes to override the return type easily.
-Additionally, if you are creating derived classes from a class that has `Symbol.species` defined, be sure to use that value instead of the constructor.
+**In general, you should use the `Symbol.species` property whenever you might want to use `this.constructor` in a class method**. <u>Doing so allows derived classes to override the return type easily.
+Additionally, if you are creating derived classes from a class that has `Symbol.species` defined, be sure to use that value instead of the constructor.</u>

 ## Using new.target in Class Constructors